Reproducing topological properties with quasi-Majorana states: Phase diagram, wave functions and couplings of quasi-Majoranas

-\co{This is due to their opposite spin, so that, for vanishing SOI, the coupling between the quasi-Majoranas is suppressed.} The origin of the decoupling between two quasi-Majorana states lies in the nearly opposite spin, which we show in Fig.~\ref{fig:wavefunctions}(c) and (d).
-Because the SOI strength vanishes at the smooth potential slope, the opposite-spin states do not couple~\cite{Kells2012}.
-The classical turning points of both quasi-Majorana wave functions are close on the length scale of the coherence length for the parameters of the right column of Fig.~\ref{fig:wavefunctions}, minimizing the spatial separation between both states.
-Finally, Fig.~\ref{fig:wavefunctions}(e) and (f) show that both systems go into a topological phase for a further increase of Zeeman energy, with well-separated Majorana bound states at the system's endpoints.
+\co{This is due to their opposite spin, so that, for vanishing SOI, the coupling between the quasi-Majoranas is suppressed.} The origin of the decoupling between two quasi-Majorana states lies in the nearly opposite expectation value of the spin in $x$-direction, $\psi^\dagger(x) \sigma_x \psi(x)$, which we show in Fig.~\ref{fig:wavefunctions}(e) and (f).
+As discussed in Ref.~\onlinecite{Kells2012}, the SOI strength effectively vanishes at the turning point of the smooth potential, leading to two decoupled Majorana states with spins aligned or anti-aligned to the Zeeman field (which is oriented in the $x$-direction) at the turning point.
+In this work, we focus on the case of weak spin-orbit coupling, as quasi-Majoranas are more prevalent in this limit (see Figs.~\ref{fig:phase_diagrams}(c) and (d)).
+In the limit of spin-orbit length larger than the wire diameter it is justified to neglect the transverse terms of the spin-orbit coupling \cite{Scheid2009}, as we do in Hamiltonian \eqref{eq:bdgHam}.
+Hence, we observe that the individual Majorana components have a largely uniform sign of the spin expectation value.

-\co{Also, the coupling to the outside of one of the quasi-Majoranas is exponentially suppressed in a finite magnetic field.} Because quasi-Majorana states are located at the same side of a proximitized nanowire, while topological Majorana states are separated between opposite edges, one might expect local transport measurements to distinguish between both cases.
+\co{Also, the coupling to the outside of one of the quasi-Majoranas is exponentially suppressed in a finite magnetic field.}

+Because quasi-Majorana states are located on the same side of a proximitized nanowire, while topological Majorana states are separated between opposite edges, one might expect local transport measurements to distinguish between both cases.
 However, this is generally not the case, as shown in Fig.~\ref{fig:schematic_coupling}: the opposite spin of both quasi-Majorana states result in a different effective barrier, which exponentially suppresses one quasi-Majorana coupling, reproducing the coupling regime of topological Majorana states.
-Figure~\ref{fig:couplings}(a, c) show the coupling parameters for a steep potential barrier, and Figure~\ref{fig:couplings}(b, d) for a smooth barrier with quasi-Majorana states.
+Figure~\ref{fig:couplings}(a, c) show the coupling parameters for a steep potential barrier (that does not suport the formation of quasi-Majorana states), and Figure~\ref{fig:couplings}(b, d) for a smooth barrier with quasi-Majorana states.